PhilipK/BoilR/Readme.md

 enabled = true #If false, the whole download of custom art will be skipped. auth_key="<your steamgrid db auth key>" #This value is mandatory if you have steamgrid_db enabled.
 ```

+## License
+This project is dual license MIT or Apache 2.0 , it is up to you.
+In short, you can do what you want with this project, but if in doubt read the license files.